scientific-python/scientific-python.org/content/tools/_index.md

 ## New tools

-If you have an existing tool that you would like to contribute to the Scientific Python project, please [create a New Topic](https://discuss.scientific-python.org/new-topic?category=contributor&tags=propose) describing your tool and it developer community.
+If you have an existing tool that you would like to host and maintain as part of the Scientific Python project, please [create a New Topic](https://discuss.scientific-python.org/new-topic?category=contributor&tags=propose) describing your tool, its target audience, and its developer community.

-Typically, we will only accept tools that are actively maintained and will work with you to give your existing developer community full access to continue managing your reposistory.
+We only host tools that are actively maintained, and will give your existing developer community full access to continue managing your repository.